Seddryck/NBi.Neo4j/Readme.md

 ## Continuous Integration ##
-A continuous integration service is available on AppVeyor at [https://ci.appveyor.com/project/Seddryck/nbi.Neo4j] Note that all the tests are not executed on this environment due to limitations in the availability of some components.
+A continuous integration service is available on AppVeyor at [https://ci.appveyor.com/project/Seddryck/nbi.Neo4j] Note that the tests are not executed on this environment due to issues during the installation of neo4j.

 Artefact provided by this CI:

 - NBi.Neo4j.zip contains the dll needed to extend NBi and run the tests on a Neo4j platform.
+- NBi.Neo4j.nupkg contains the nuhet package of this library

 ## Code ##
 NBi is using **Git** as DCVS and the code is hosted on [Github](https://github.com/Seddryck/NBi.Neo4j).